 In this Article

-This Excel Tutorial demonstrates how to use the Excel TREND Function in Excel to calculate y-values based on a trendline, with formula examples.
+This tutorial demonstrates how to use the Excel TREND Function in Excel to calculate y-values based on a trendline.

 The TREND Function Calculates Y values based on a trendline for given X values.
 The trendline is calculated Using the least squares method based on two data series.